ktyptorio/low-code-data-platform/README.md

       sudo bash domain-data-platform.sh --up
       ```

+## Configuration Warning
+⚠️ **IMPORTANT: Default .env Configuration**

+Please note that the provided ``.env`` configuration file contains default settings.
+It is crucial to review and adjust the credentials and configuration according to your specific requirements before running the Low Code Data Platform.

+Ensure that you carefully set up the necessary credentials, API keys, and access controls to maintain the security and privacy of your data.
+Failure to properly configure the environment may result in unauthorized access or data breaches.

+Please take the time to thoroughly review the documentation and follow the recommended guidelines for securing your Low Code Data Platform installation.

 Stay tuned for mind-blowing use cases and unleash the full potential of this epic Low Code Data Platform.

 ---